elastic/beats/.github/PULL_REQUEST_TEMPLATE.md

 List here all the items you have verified BEFORE sending this PR.
 Please DO NOT remove any item, striking through those that do not apply.
 -->

-- [ ] I have signed the [Contributor License Agreement](https://www.elastic.co/contributor-agreement/).
 - [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing **unit** tests pass locally with my changes
-- [ ] New and existing **integration** tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] New dependencies have been vendorised

 ## Author's Checklist